Adi-19/Basics_C/Decision Making/README.md

 A switch statement allows a variable to be tested for equality against a list of values.

 # Goto
-The goto statement is simple statement used to transfer the program control unconditionally from one statement to another statement
+The goto statement is simple statement used to transfer the program control unconditionally from one statement to another statement.
+The goto requires a label in order to identify the place where the branch is to be made.